 Section 1: The President presides at Club and Board meetings and with the consent of the Board, appoints Committee Chairs.

 Section 2: The President-Elect prepares for his or her year in office and presides at Club and Board meetings when the President is absent.

+Section 3: The President-Nominee prepares for his or her year in officeand presides at Club and Board meetings when the President and Preseident-Elect are absent.

-Section 3: The Immediate Past President serves as a Director on the Board.
+Section 4: The Immediate Past President serves as a Director on the Board.